 John writes this epistle to counteract the Gnostic heresy.
 An agnostic knows nothing; a Gnostic knows everything (supposedly).
 They taught that Jesus was a phantom or spirit, not a genuine human being.

 1 John focuses on the person of Christ.
 Joy revolves around Him, “How tedious and tasteless the hours when Jesus no longer I see.”
-The thrill and joy of the Christian life disappears when we lose sight of Jesus.
+The thrill and joy of the Christian life disappear when we lose sight of Jesus.

 As John is writing this epistle, he is thinking about Cerinthus.
 Cerinthus came into town with a full load of hot air about incipient Gnosticism.
 This form of Gnosticism denied the humanity of Christ.
 John here is attacking that doctrine.